Oakland Golden Grizzlies: History

 Early in the history of Oakland University (OU), academic excellence was stressed at the expense of competitive intercollegiate athletics.
 While the focus on academic excellence has continued and expanded, the university has also come to recognize the importance of intercollegiate athletics.
-Throughout the 1970s, 1980s, and 1990s, OU competed in the National Collegiate Athletic Association (NCAA) Division II Great Lakes Intercollegiate Athletic Conference (GLIAC) as the Pioneers, becoming a perennial powerhouse in numerous sports and winning multiple National Championships in men's and women's swimming.
-During the transition to NCAA Division I status in 1998–99, OU's sports teams became the Golden Grizzlies.
+Throughout the 1970s, 1980s, and 1990s, OU competed in the National Collegiate Athletic Association (NCAA) Division II Great Lakes Intercollegiate Athletic Conference (GLIAC) as the "Pioneers", becoming a perennial powerhouse in numerous sports and winning multiple National Championships in men's and women's swimming.
+During the transition to NCAA Division I status in 1998–99, OU's sports teams became the "Golden Grizzlies".

 In 2007 the OU Athletics Administration announced a marketing and sponsorship partnership with Palace Sports and Entertainment, which owns and operates the nearby The Palace of Auburn Hills, as well as the Detroit Pistons.

 At the conclusion of the 2012–13 season, Oakland left The Summit League to become members of the Horizon League.

-Tracy Huth served as athletic director from 2006–2014.
+Tracy Huth served as athletic director from 2006 to 2014.
 He stepped down on January 24, 2014.
 Robby Stewart is serving as interim athletic director until a replacement is found.

-Conference affiliation history
+Conference affiliation

-The Golden Grizzlies first joined a Division I conference in 1998 when they joined the Mid-Continent Conference (now known as The Summit League).
+The Golden Grizzlies first joined a Division I conference in 1998 when they joined the Mid-Continent Conference (now known as the Summit League).
 Oakland joined the Horizon League July 1, 2013.